 Tendering for supply of health care services

-Where the JCC is required or elects to invite quotes or tenders for the supply of healthcare services, the host LHBs SFIs in relation to procurement shall apply in relation to such competitive exercises.
+Where the JCC is required or elects to invite quotes or tenders for the supply of healthcare services, the Host Body’s SFIs in relation to procurement shall apply in relation to such competitive exercises.

 The procurement arrangements surrounding the provision of healthcare services is a complex area and as such legal advice must be secured where there is doubt over the applicability or not of applying competitive processes.
-Further guidance is provided in the host LHBs SFI, Annex A.
+Further guidance is provided in the Host Body’s SFI, Annex A.

 GRANT FUNDING